 - Please understand that any government can log your activity or copy data from your computer without your knowledge or consent.

-The Duo Mobile App on your smartphone can be used for two step authentication even if there is no cellular or internet connection available on your smartphone.
-Please follow the steps below to log in using two step authentication under these circumstances.
+The Duo Mobile App on your smartphone can be used for Two Factor Authentication even if there is no cellular or internet connection available on your smartphone.
+Please follow the steps below to log in using Two Factor Authentication under these circumstances.

 Initiate a login by entering your username and password and then open the Duo Mobile App on your smartphone.